 Maximum Residual Disinfectant Level (MRDL) - The highest level of a disinfectant allowed in drinking water.
-There is convincing evidence that addition of a disinfectant in necessary for control of microbial contaminants.
+There is convincing evidence that the addition of disinfectants in necessary for control of microbial contaminants.

 Maximum Residual Disinfectant Level Goal (MRDLG) - The level of a drinking water disinfectant below which there is no known or expected risk to health.
 MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contamination.
+Minimum Residual Disinfectant Level (MinRDL) - The minimum level of residual disinfectant required at the entry point to the

-Minimum Residual Disinfectant Level (MinRDL) - The minimum level of residual disinfectant required at the entry point to the distribution system.
+Minimum Residual Disinfectant Level (MinRDL) - The minimum level of residual disinfectant required at the entry point to th distribution system.